-- The bonus opportunities and metrics for the 2019 annual short-term performance-based cash bonus awards were approved in January/February 2019, but the actual payouts of such 2019 awards were determined in January/February 2020 based on evaluation against the previously established metrics consisting of the Company's financial performance and the executives' individual performance the timing of approval for bonus opportunities and metrics corresponded with the Board's approval of the Company's respective year's business forecast; and - Long-term incentive awards reported for 2019 were granted in March 2019 and 60% of such awards were made subject to vesting based on Company long-term performance (specifically, the Company's cumulative net income over the three fiscal years of 2019, 2020, and 2021), and 40% of such awards were made in the form of restricted stock awards, subject to vesting in equal one-third increments over three years from the grant date.
+- The bonus opportunities and metrics for the 2019 annual short-term performance-based cash bonus awards were approved in January/February 2019, but the actual payouts of such 2019 awards were determined in January/February 2020 based on evaluation against the previously established metrics consisting of the Company's financial performance and the executives' individual performance - the timing of approval for bonus opportunities and metrics corresponded with the Board's approval of the Company's respective year's business forecast; and - Long-term incentive awards reported for 2019 were granted in March 2019 and 60% of such awards were made subject to vesting based on Company long-term performance (specifically, the Company's cumulative net income over the three fiscal years of 2019, 2020, and 2021), and 40% of such awards were made in the form of restricted stock awards, subject to vesting in equal one-third increments over three years from the grant date.

 April to June July to September October to December January to March Review and evaluate stockholders vote on say-on-pay.
 Perform first among quarterly reviews (also completed in each subsequent quarter) of the Company's performance.
 Such review provides transparency to the NEOs as to the likelihood of award achievement and provides some assurance to the Board that the metrics were sufficiently rigorous.
-Evaluate and determine peer group to be used for compensation decisions for the NEOs for upcoming year.
-Review program design and align on changes to support the business strategy for the upcoming year.
 Benchmark compensation programs and pay opportunities for the NEOs against the established peer group.
 Full Board reviews and approves the business plan and financial forecast for the coming year.
 Evaluate prior year Company performance, individual performance of the NEOs, and determine current year compensation for NEOs and CEO goals and objectives for current year.
-After the Board has approved the Company's business plan and financial forecast for the coming year, hold a dedicated meeting for rigorous targetsetting of performance metrics for the current year and target-setting for long-term performance metrics.
+After the Board has approved the Company's business plan and financial forecast for the coming year, hold a dedicated meeting for rigorous target-setting of performance metrics for the current year and target-setting for long-term performance metrics.